Visa Applications

 Austria Internship Student Visa

-For third-country nationals, an internship lasting more than three months is considered gainful work and needs a student internship visa.
+For third-country nationals, an internship or other gainful activity in Austria may require the appropriate visa, residence title or employment authorisation, depending on the duration and purpose of stay.
 The applicant has to provide proof of adequate means of sustenance, accommodation, and reason for the stay.

 Austria Visa Application Process